-Indorama India Private Limited produces phosphate-based fertilizers in Haldia, which is located in the state of West Bengal in India.
+Indorama India Private Limited (Fertilizer Division) produces phosphate-based fertilizers in Haldia, which is located in the state of West Bengal in India.
 Its first Di-Ammonium Phosphate (DAP) plant was set up in 1985 and subsequently a complex fertilizer line was installed to produce DAP and NPK fertilizers, along with a plant to produce SSP fertilizers.
 Sulphuric acid is also manufactured at Haldia which is sold in the merchant market.
 The site has a production capacity of 1800 TPD of DAP, 3000 TPD of NPK, or a combination of the two as per the domestic market’s requirement.
 The SSP production capacity is 600 TPD.

 Indorama India fertilizer business is conducted under the umbrella brand of Paras, which is a premier brand in Eastern India.
 Paras has a very strong brand equity supported by its unique specifications, quality, and customer support.